Prune and Plum (Prunus spp.) - Russeting

 Cool (not necessarily freezing) weather and wet fruit, especially from pink-blossom stage until 3 weeks after petal fall can cause russeting.
 'Golden Delicious' is most susceptible to russeting.
 This kind of weather may be the cause or may only encourage growth of the fungi and bacteria discussed below.

-Many spray materials (including surfactants), especially emulsifiable concentrates and materials containing copper, zinc, or calcium, if not evenly distributed by spray equipment can produce a russet on apples.
+Many spray materials (including surfactants), especially emulsifiable concentrates and materials containing copper, zinc, or calcium, if not evenly distributed by spray equipment can result in a russet on apples.
+Ferbam or Syllit use during bloom can also result in russeting.

 Several different kinds of bacteria including Erwinia herbicola and Pseudomonas sp. that produce high levels of the plant hormone indole-3-acetic acid (IAA) cause russeting.
 These bacteria have been shown to increase russeting when inoculated onto pear fruit.